 Matt.
 6.28" Phil 4.19 Look at any scripture and know that the scripture is the holy covenant and inalienable right of the believer. - -"God is not a man that He should lie."
 He will never break the covenant.
 This Ketubah was read publicly.
 Today, the reading of our Ketubah takes place during Christian services.

-we reject our heavenly Ketubah, our holy scriptures,
+Why would we reject our heavenly Ketubah, our holy scriptures, the Bible?

 1st cup of the Covenant